 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 This course examines the impact of law on the enterprises that conduct international trade and business and on particular transactions entered into by such enterprises.
-The law concerning the formation and other aspects of international sales contracts pursuant to the Incoterms (latest version) and the CISG as well as the law relating to the international transport of goods by sea and international payments (documentary credits) will be examined.
+The law concerning the formation and some other aspects of international sales contracts (such as trade terms particularly, the Incoterms (latest version) and the impact of the CISG) as well as the law relating to the international transport of goods by sea and international payments (documentary credits) will be examined.
 The course will also explore selected legal aspects of the World Trade Organisation and one particular regional grouping (namely the European Union).
 In addition, a study will be made of the law concerning some of the methods by which private international legal disputes are resolved.

 On successful completion of this course, students should:

-- have knowledge and understanding of the Incoterms (latest version) and the law relating to the CISG-governed contracts used in international sales transactions
+- have knowledge and understanding of trade terms like the Incoterms (latest version) and the law relating to the CISG-governed contracts used in international sales transactions

 - understand the law and legal ramifications associated with the international transportation of goods by sea